gsamokovarov/chip8.c/README.markdown

 =====

-The CHIP-8 used a hexadecimal keyboard, which maps rather well to the layout of the current generation ketboard's num pad.
+The CHIP-8 used a hexadecimal keyboard, which maps rather well to the layout of the current generation keyboard's num pad.

 |      #       |      #       |      #       |      #       |
 |--------------|--------------|--------------|--------------|